Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 ExpressVPN’s Canada servers connect instantly.

-A Trustworthy Canadian Server Network
+Trustworthy Server Network

 Just like NordVPN, ExpressVPN gives you access to anonymous IP addresses from Montreal, Toronto, and Vancouver.